Skip to content

 Ignored taxa

 If you have set an Ignore ID value for a taxon, then that is explicitly rejecting the parent taxon that we would naturally use from GBIF and so you will need to provide a replacement.
-The example in the table is explicitly saying that Microcopris hidakai is not a synonym but is a separate taxon that belongs in Microcopris.
+The example in the table is explicitly saying that Morus rubra is not a species of mulberry (genus Morus) but is a species of gannet that belongs in the Animalia genus Morus.

 Deleted taxa